Location: Rangihoua wetland near Onetangi Sports Park

 Field Partner: Auckland Council

-The funding will enable 758 metres of the wetland to be restored with 2,700 native plants and trees.
-Planting will occur in the winter of 2019.
+The funding will enable 325 additional metres of the wetland to be restored with 1724 native plants and trees.
+There’s lots of site prep so planting will occur in 2020 or 2021.

 The plantings will create a buffer between the waterway and the land.
 They will help to filter contaminants and reduce erosion that can be harmful to fish.
 They will provide habitat for the rare moho-pererū (Banded Rail) and other birds.